Copacabana Fort revolt: Trial of those involved

 The officers involved in Mato Grosso were sent to São Paulo from July to September to respond to inquiries, but some managed to escape to Bolivia and Paraguay.
-The students of the Military School of Realengo remained there, due to the large number, and an investigation was opened.
+The students of the Military School of Realengo remained there, due to their large number, and an investigation was opened.
 They signed lists about their participation in the uprising.
 588 confessed to their conscious participation, 4 said they were compelled by colleagues and officials and 18 said they were forced to participate by others.
-584 students were dismissed from the School.
-In 1923 it looked almost empty.
+584 students were dismissed from the school.
+In 1923, it looked almost empty.
 Instructing officers were also punished.
-The "Missão Indígena" came to an end, with the Minister of War lamenting the retreat of the discipline implemented by it.
-Even the commander of the School was exonerated, because, despite having been against the revolt, he was accused by the criminal prosecutor of not having responded with energy.
+The "Missão Indígena" came to an end, with the Minister of War lamenting the setback in the soldier's discipline caused by it.
+Even the commander of the school was dismissed, because, despite having been against the revolt, he was accused by the criminal prosecutor of not having responded with energy.
 The French Mission began to guide the training of students.
 The 588 students who rebelled were not reinstated.

 At the end of Epitácio Pessoa's term, at least 118 officers and enlisted men remained in prison.
 The trial process was rigorous and arbitrary.
 Some were released for lack of evidence or proof of innocence, and others were granted habeas corpus to respond in freedom.
 The leaders of the revolt were transferred between numerous prisons over the next few years.
-There was the expectation of amnesty; it was common in the Army, having been applied to rebels in the civil war of the 1890s and the Military School of Praia Vermelha in 1897 and 1904.
+There was the expectation of amnesty; it was common in the army, having been applied to rebels in the civil war of the 1890s and the Military School of Praia Vermelha in 1897 and 1904.
 This had facilitated the disposition of the rebels in 1922.
 Epitácio Pessoa and Setembrino de Carvalho (appointed by Artur Bernardes to the Ministry of War) advised amnesty for the new president.

-Instead, in December 1923 the first sentence was the conviction under Article 107 of the Brazilian Criminal Code, of the violent attempt to overthrow the Constitution and the form of government.
-As the prison sentence exceeded two years, they could not be reinstated in the Army.
-The hope of the revolutionaries had been article 111 (coercion to the free exercise of constituted authority), with a lesser penalty.
+Instead, in December 1923 the first sentence was the conviction, under Article 107 of the Brazilian Criminal Code, of the violent attempt to overthrow the Constitution and the form of government.
+As the prison sentence exceeded two years, they could not be reinstated in the army.
+The hope of the revolutionaries had been Article 111 (coercion to the free exercise of constituted authority), with a lesser penalty.
 While they were tried by civilian courts, military courts arrested them for desertion.
 The change in tradition was logical, as amnesties ended up subverting discipline, but applied at that time, it only increased tensions, stimulating the 1924 revolts.
-Among those expelled from the Army and convicted, a group emerged in solidarity with each other and engaged in the conspiracy.
+Among those expelled from the army and convicted, a group emerged in solidarity with each other and engaged in the conspiracy.

 Soon after the 1930 Revolution, president Getúlio Vargas granted amnesty to all revolutionary lieutenants.
-They were reinstated in the Army and many occupied prominent positions in politics of the following decades.
+They were reinstated in the army and many occupied prominent positions in politics in the following decades.